imSQT/anarchysqtedit/README.md

 - Sona Module
 - Taric Module

+changes as of 5/10/22
+- REPLACED ff vote from below with new test
+    - yuumi (76)
+    - teemo (73)
+    - soraka

 changes as of 4/19/22
 - added experimental ff search (testing atm)
 - updated recalling pixelsearch